-- 3. Community service plan

-- 1 Therapy referral
+- 1. Therapy referral

 - 2. Restorative circle

-- 3. Restorative conference
+- Restorative conference

 - 4. Formal restorative conference

-- 5. Restitution with student input

-- Restitution without student

-- 7. Removal of privileges for a period, until restoration or repair/restitution is achieved
+- Removal of privileges for a period, until restoration or repair/restitution is achieved

 - Removal from clubs and organizations for a period, until restoration or repair/ restitution is achieved

-- Community service project

-- School beautification project

 - Threat assessment

-- 12. Behavior specialist referral

-- 13. Functional behavior assessment

-Progressive Discipline Plan (High School)
+Progressive Discipline Plan (Secondary)

-CODE CODE TITLE DEFINITION APPLICATION ION LEVEL 1 LEVEL 2 LEVEL 3 EXAMPLES 1 Academic Dishonesty Receiving or providing unauthorized assistance (to include plagiarizing, copying, or fabricating data) on classroom projects, assignments, exams, or state or national examinations.
-1.1.
-One to three days detention OR one to three days ISS 1.2 Four to five Days ISS OR one to three days OSS 1.3 Four to 10 Days OSS 2 Alcohol/ Illegal Drugs/ Inhalants: Under the Influence No student shall be under any degree of influence of alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, marijuana oils, synthetic Cannabinoids or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
-Inhalants include vapes, e-cigs, e-liquids, etc. 2.2 Four to five Days ISS OR one to three days OSS 2.3 Four to 10 Days OSS 2.b Alcohol/ Illegal Drugs/ Inhalants: Possession/ Use No student shall possess, consume, transmit, or store alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana, marijuana oils, synthetic Cannabinoids or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 S1 Academic Dishonesty Receiving or providing unauthorized assistance (to include plagiarizing, copying, use of artificial intelligence, or fabricating data) on classroom projects, assignments, exams, or state or national examinations.
+S1.1 1 to 3 Days Detention OR 1 to 3 Days ISS S1.2 4 to 5 Days ISS OR 1 to 3 Days OSS \$1.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S2 Alcohol/Illegal Drugs/ Inhalants: Under the Influence No student shall be under any degree of influence of alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana noils, synthetic Cannabinoids.
+THC (including, but not limited to hemp-derived THC products) or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
+Inhalants include vapes, e-cigs, e-liquids, etc. \$2.2 4 to 5 Days ISS OR 1 to 3 Days OSS S2.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+S2.b Alcohol/Illegal Drugs/Inhalants: Possession/Use No student shall possess, consume, transmit, or store alcoholic beverages (including related products such as "near" beer, non-alcoholic beer, and non-alcoholic wine coolers), inhalants, and/or illegal drugs, narcotics, hallucinogens, amphetamines, barbiturates, marijuana oils, synthetic Cannabinoids, THC (including, but not limited to hemp-derived THC products) or any substance listed under the Georgia Controlled Substances Act or any substance believed by the student to be alcohol or an illegal drug.
 Legal intoxication is not required for violation of this Code.
-Inhalants include vapes, e-cigs, e-liquids, etc. 2.b.2 Four to five days ISS OR one to three days OSS 2.b.3 Four to 10 Days OSS
+Inhalants include vapes, e-cigs, e-liquids, etc. S2.b.2 4 to 5 Days ISS OR 1 to 3 Days OSS S2.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.